simonwittber/envelopes/README.txt

 Envelopes
 =========

-Envelopes is a Garbage free library for serializing messages.
+Envelopes is a Garbage free library for serializing primitive types into a byte array.

 Envelope instances use pre-allocate fixed size buffers wherever possible to ensure zero per-frame allocations.
 However, if an envelope does need